 Optional plan: Please request in advance if you would like your international departure flight to be from Mandalay to your destination (instead of Yangon).
-In this case, we will provide domestic flight tickets from Heho to Mandalay, airport pickup and one-night accommodation in Mandalay.
-In the next day we will provide airport transfer without tour guide in Mandalay.
+In this case, we will provide domestic flight tickets from Heho to Mandalay, airport pickup, and one-night accommodation in Mandalay.
+The next day we will provide airport transfer without tour guide in Mandalay.

 Day 14 : Depart any time

 Have your breakfast and enjoy some leisure time at your hotel to prepare for your departure.